Program Admission Requirements

 - Provide and maintain an Arizona Department of Public Safety Fingerprint Clearance Card.

-- Pass a urine toxicology screening exam.
+- Pass an annual urine toxicology screening exam.

 - Be able to perform a number of physical activities in the clinical portion of the program.
 At a minimum, students will be required to lift patients, stand for several hours at a time and perform bending activities.
 The clinical Radiologic Technology program also places students under considerable mental and emotional stress as they undertake responsibilities and duties impacting patients’ lives.
 Students must be able to demonstrate rational and appropriate behavior under stressful conditions.
 Individuals should give careful consideration to the mental and physical demands of the program prior to making application.